Kronos-Integration/endpoint/README.md

 ### openConnection

-Actually start with the communication
+Actually start with the communication.

 #### Parameters